 The goal of this study is to assess how community-led group discussions about health-related topics may alter beliefs and intentions regarding healthcare recommendations, such as COVID-19 testing and vaccination.

-Eligible participants will be randomized to intervention or control group.
-Intervention group participants will meet virtually with other community member participants in small discussion groups once a week for one hour over the course of 12 weeks.
-The online discussion groups will be led by peer mentor facilitators and supported by a research team member.
-Discussion topics will include current events, COVID-19, and other health related topics.
-Control group participants will not meet in weekly discussion groups.
-At approximately the 0 month, 3 month, and 6 month time points, all participants will answer online surveys about health related topics.
-At the 3 month and 6 month time points, all participants will also be asked to self-administer a COVID-19 test that investigators provide.
-Finally, around the fourth month, intervention group participants will be invited to an online feedback session with the research team about participants' experiences in the study.
+Eligible participants were randomized to intervention or control group.
+Intervention group participants met virtually with other community member participants in small discussion groups once a week for one hour over the course of 12 weeks.
+The online discussion groups were led by peer mentor facilitators and supported by a research team member.
+Discussion topics included current events, COVID-19, and other health related topics.
+Control group participants did not meet in weekly discussion groups.
+At approximately the 0 month, 3 month, and 6 month time points, all participants answered online surveys about health related topics.
+At the 3 month and 6 month time points, all participants were also asked to self-administer a COVID-19 test that investigators provide.
+Finally, around the fourth month, intervention group participants were invited to an online feedback session with the research team about participants' experiences in the study.

 Study Type